iamcxa/ReactNativeSocketExample/README.md

 # ReactNativeSocketExample

-A sample React-Native 0.60 + Node Socket implementation with `react-native-tcp` and `Nodeify`.
+A sample React-Native 0.60 + Node Socket implementation with `react-native-tcp` and `Nodeify`, using `net` as tco socket connector.

 ## Usage